Pritichahal/pygetpapers1/README.md

 ## Method one (recommended):

-- Enter the command: `pip install pygetpapers`
+- Enter the command: `pip install pygetpapers1`

-- Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`
+- Ensure pygetpapers1 has been installed by reopening the terminal and typing the command `pygetpapers1`

 - You should see a help message come up.